stephenwuebker/devcontainer-hugo/README.md

 # devcontainer-hugo

-Add as a submodule like:
+To use/install, add this repository as a git submodule like:

 ```git submodule add https://github.com/stephenwuebker/devcontainer-hugo .devcontainer```